bytewax/bytewax/docs/tutorials/search-logs/index.md

 <gh-path:/docs/tutorials/search-logs/dataflow.py>

-## Introduction and problem statement
+## Introduction and Problem Statement

 One of the most critical metrics in evaluating the effectiveness of online platforms, particularly search engines, is the Click-Through Rate (CTR).
 The CTR is a measure of how frequently users engage with search results or advertisements, making it an indispensable metric for digital marketers, web developers, and data analysts.